-Blue Ocean Bath Salt Recipe
+Blue Ocean Homemade Natural Bath Salts

 Jasmine is an exotic, tantalizing scent.
 It will transport you to another world.
-Glycerin is a wonderful skin moisturizer and the blue color of this bath salt will help reduce stress.
+Glycerin is a wonderful skin moisturizer, and the blue color of this bath salt will help reduce stress.

 - 1 cup of Epsom salt

 - 3 drops Jasmine essential oil

 Combine dry ingredients in a bowl and mix well.
 Add your scents and color one at a time while stirring to mix.
 Break up any clumps that form and mix until it has reached a uniform consistency.
 Add the glycerin and mix well.